AviatrixSystems/Docs/HowTos/Monitoring_Your_Network.rst

 Monitoring Gateways
 ====================

-When heartbeat information from any gateway fails, Aviatrix Controller restarts these gateways and sends an email to the administrator. <is this right?
-If so I'll keep it.
-If this action doesn't send an email I won't include it.>
+When heartbeat information from any gateway fails, Aviatrix Controller restarts these gateways and sends an email to the administrator.

 You can also `monitor gateway subnets <https://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet>`_ to ensure that no unauthorized virtual machines are being launched.
 When enabled, Controller periodically monitors the selected subnet where the gateway was launched.
 An alert mail is sent to admin, and the instance is immediately stopped.